mzufferey/omics/index.md

+ProtMapper identifies valid reference positions with high precision and reasonable recall, making it possible to filter out machine reading errors from text mining and thereby assemble a corpus of 29,400 regulatory annotations for 13,668 sites, a 2.8-fold increase over PhosphoSitePlus, the current gold standard.

 * CT Antigen database

 NeoFlow (https://github.com/bzhanglab/neoflow) for neoantigen prediction (Wen et al., 2020).
 Specifically, Optitype (Szolek et al., 2014) was used to find human leukocyte antigens (HLA) for each sample based on WES data.
 Then we used netMHCpan (Jurtz et al., 2017) to predict HLA peptide binding affinity for somatic mutation–derived variant peptides with a length between 8-11 amino acids.
 The